Bitcoin price ‘frenzy’ predicted after watershed ETF news – follow live

-Bitcoin price – live: Crypto expert predicts BTC ‘frenzy’ following watershed ETF news
+Bitcoin price – live: BTC bursts through $60k barrier after ETF news leaves traders ‘extremely bullish’

-The price of bitcoin has risen to a new six-month high on Friday morning, spurred on by a report that the announcement of an exchange-traded fund (ETF) is imminent.
+Bitcoin has broken above $60,000 for the first time since April, prompting a market-wide price surge.

-The cryptocurrency is now trading at just under $60,000 – less than $5,000 away from its all-time high – having risen by nearly 40 per cent since the start of October.
+The latest gains follow news on Friday that the US Securities and Exchange Commission is set to approve the first bitcoin futures exchange-traded fund (ETF) early next week.

-Ethereum (ether) has also seen significant gains in recent days, rising by more than 5 per cent over the last 24 hours.
+Other leading cryptocurrencies have also seen big price increases in recent days, with Ethereum (ether), Binance Coin and Ripple (XRP) all rising by between 5-10 per cent over the last week.

-Dogecoin also shot up by nearly 10 per cent on Thursday after Elon Musk once again tweeted his support for it.
-These price increases have pushed the overall crypto market cap above $2.37 trillion, overtaking the world’s most valuable company.
+The crypto market is now valued at more than $2.44 trillion, meaning it is now worth more than Apple, the world’s most valuable company.

-The recent surge has reinforced the beliefs of some crypto analysts, who predicted earlier this year that new record highs would be seen before the end of 2021.
+Some analysts have forecast a record-breaking end to the year, with one price prediction model putting BTC on track to hit a new all-time-high by November.
+The same model predicts that bitcoin will hit six figures in 2021.

 We’ll have all the latest news, analysis and expert price predictions right here.